wp-plugins/zip-attachments/readme.txt

 == Changelog ==

+= 1.1 =
+* Sanatize the filename to avoid errors with some titles.

 = 1.0 =
 * Initial release, you'll love it.

 == Upgrade Notice ==

+= 1.1 =
+* Sanatize the filename to avoid errors with some titles.

 = 1.0 =
 * Initial release, you'll love it.